 \subsection{Generalizability and Adaptability of Diff4MMLiTS}

-We evaluate the results of our proposed method on publicly available external datasets to verify that the model trained with Diff4MMLiTS can effectively generalize to out-of-distribution data without the need for retraining on the new dataset.
-All methods are trained on mmLiTs and tested on lesion samples selected from LiTS.
-The comparison results as shown in Table \ref{tab:table2}.
+We evaluate the proposed method on a publicly available external dataset to assess its out-of-distribution generalization capability, demonstrating that the model trained with Diff4MMLiTS performs effectively without retraining.
+All methods are trained on mmLiTS and tested on lesion samples from LiTS.
+The comparison results are shown in Table~\ref{tab:table2}.
 Compared to nnUNet fully trained on real data, Diff4MMLiTS with the synthesis strategy achieves a 16.12\% improvement in DSC.
 This implies that training models with such reliable synthetic images can effectively mitigate the risk of overfitting to in-distribution samples, thereby enhancing their ability to generalize to out-of-distribution samples.
-This underscores the potential of the proposed method as a promising solution for liver tumor screening.

-To further evaluate the adaptability of Diff4MMLiTS, we use three backbone models in the MS module, namely U-Net, AttentionUNet, and nnUNet, with results presented in Table \ref{tab:table3}.
-The findings indicate that our framework adapts seamlessly to all backbones, achieving notable performance improvements.
-Compared to segmentation models trained solely on real data, those employing the hybrid training strategy show improvements of 1.95\%, 6.58\%, and 2.68\% in DSC.
-This identifies the adaptability of our framework to different backbone models and the effectiveness of the hybrid training strategy in enhancing segmentation performance.
+To further assess the adaptability of Diff4MMLiTS, we integrate three different backbone models into the MS module, with the results summarized in Table~\ref{tab:table3}.
+The results demonstrate that our framework adapts well to these backbones, yielding notable performance gains.
+Compared to models trained solely on real data, those using the hybrid training strategy achieve DSC improvements of 1.95\%, 6.58\%, and 2.68\%, respectively.
+These findings highlight both the flexibility of our framework across different backbones and the effectiveness of the hybrid training strategy in enhancing segmentation performance.